daattali/beautiful-jekyll/index.md

 ## About Me

-I am currently a Data Scientist at Meta working on the Ads Core ML team.
-I have an Economics PhD from New York University.
-My academic research focused on industrial organization, applied econometrics and behavioral economics.
-Outside of work, I like to code, play around with interesting datasets, climb and bike around the city.
+I am currently leading the Core Risk and Core Growth Applied Science and Analytics Engineer teams at Ramp.
+Our teams build the core ML models and data products powering Risk Management and Growth at Ramp.
+Prior to joining Ramp, I worked as a Data Scientist at Meta on their Ads Core ML team.
+Before that, I completed my Economics PhD at New York University.
+My academic research interests were primarily focused on industrial organization, applied econometrics and behavioral economics.
+Outside of work, I like to code, play around with interesting datasets, bike around, and spend time with my wife and our pup, Archie.

 ## Some links